$ $ THE BIGGEST GAME IN TOWN $ $

 The runaway growth is rampant.
 Doesn't... whatever city you look at, whatever county, whatever state, the average has been a 100% growth each ten-year period.
 Yeah, we're closer to where Russia wanted to be than Russia ever got.
 And, you know, we have to make the decision right now in our lives, a commitment to ourselves.
 This is not right.
 We have to take corrective action.
 We have to change this immediately.
 We only have one advantage, folks--one advantage only.
 As I mentioned, this is a $60 trillion organized syndicate with thousands of facets behind it.
 The judiciary is controlled, the finances are controlled, and the wealth is controlled.
 We have one advantage.
 And the only advantage we have is we outnumber the boys running the structure, about 400: 1.
 This happens to be our country.
 What has developed is wrong.
 We fell asleep at the wheel; we have to correct it.

 In Part Two of this program, we'll be discussing what I call a CITA: Citizens Investment Trust Account, which can be implemented by initiative across this country.
 What the CITA is, is it's an organization started by the tax payers.
 They will have approximately two to three CFAS, Certified Financial Auditors, which (sic) will examine the books - city, county, state, as will be applicable to those residents in that city, county and state to identify surplus funds, venture projects - which, no way government should be involved in but the private sector should be handling, which the CITA would recommend for sale.
 The CITA, upon identifying and recommending for re-appropriation of the surplus revenue, and also sale of different venture projects like golf courses and different other items which cities and counties now own.
 The revenue that builds up in the CITA has one exclusive principle of operation.
-That exclusive principle of operation ... it's set up as a…basically an annuity pension fund for the resident tax payer.
+That exclusive principle of operation ... it's set up basically as an annuity pension fund for the resident tax payer.
 From the interest and dividend yield that's accomplished, it is to satisfy the budgetary requirements of that city, county or state.

 I'll use an example of my little hometown in Prescott, Arizona.
 I had a couple of federal auditors go over the books; they identified $200 million on a cursory review, first glance.
 The city's operating budget's $17 million a year, the ... if you include the school districts, comes out to $34 million a year.
 The current rate of return 16-17% on pension investment funds.
 On $200 million that's $30 million at 15%.
 There goes the budgetary basis.
 In fact, the $34 million they are collecting, $30 million of that becomes surplus revenue for redeposit back into the CITA.
 They can eliminate the majority of all taxation and still have a surplus, which is returned to the resident property owners as an annuity dividend check.
 Because it's set up for their benefit.